 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-GABAA receptor positive allosteric modulator.
+Allopregnanolone is a GABAA receptor positive allosteric modulator.
 Neuroactive steroid.

 |Storage||Store at RT|